-There are 10 trustees completing the school’s trustee board and the Company Secretary who also fulfils the role of Clerk to the Trustees.
-Winchcombe School has five Members.
+There are 11 trustees completing the school’s trustee board and the Company Secretary who also fulfils the role of Clerk to the Trustees.
+Winchcombe School has four Members.

-The trustees are divided into two Committees – Resources (Chair. – Mrs V Udale) and Curriculum (Chair.
-Mr R Wilcock).
+The overall chair of the trustees is Mrs. S Proctor (firstname.lastname@example.org).
+Trustees are then divided into two Committees – Resources (Chair. – Mrs. P Sissons) and Curriculum (Chair.
+Mr. G Cove).
 In addition, every trustee takes responsibility for a “Lead Trustee” role which attaches them to an individual department or curriculum area to ensure high quality links between all school staff and the trustee board.

 Committees meet at least every half term to discuss, review and consider issues pertinent to their Terms of Reference (i.e. what they are responsible for within the school).
 Their reports are provided to the Full Trustee board (FGB) which meets as a whole also every half term.
 Lead Trustees meet with their allocated department/curriculum area every term and again, full reports are provided to both the head teacher and the FGB.

 Trustees undertake regular training both in school, online and with external providers.
 Trustees are expected to maintain and expand their knowledge of the education system’s challenges, planned changes and their impact upon Winchcombe School.
-The trustees share training, knowledge and other resources via group communications within the school’s secure internet based network similar to the My Big Campus used by parents and pupils.
+The trustees share training, knowledge and other resources via group communications within the school’s network infrastructure.

 Finally, trustees are also involved in a variety of other aspects of school life including open evenings, parents evenings, Review of the Year, sports events, assemblies, flexible days, visits to other schools and many more too numerous to mention here.